xregistry/spec/core/spec.md

   an attribute (defined as a URL) be defined that references a separate document.
 For example, `documentation` can be considered such an attribute for `description`
-- if an attribute's type is not fully defined (i.e. it appears under an `ANY`) but a concrete type is neeeded to successfully process it, then the server SHOULD default it to type `string`.
-For example, if an extension is defined as a map whose values are of type `ANY`, but it appears in an HTTP header with a value of `5` (and it is not clear if this would be an integer or a string), if the server needs to convert this to a concrete data type, then `string` is the default choice
+- if an attribute's type is not fully defined (i.e. it appears under an `any` type) but a concrete type is neeeded to successfully process it, then the server SHOULD default it to type `string`.
+For example, if an extension is defined as a map whose values are of type `any`, but it appears in an HTTP header with a value of `5` (and it is not clear if this would be an integer or a string), if the server needs to convert this to a concrete data type, then `string` is the default choice